Revisiting reflections

 Reflecting immediately after an experience allows you to capture ‘hot feelings’

 A great general tip for producing reflections is to consider your experience of a critical incident immediately after it happens to capture ‘hot feelings’.
-Hot feelings tend to be overwhelming like frustrations, anger, or excitement and can shape your experience and thoughts of it.
+Hot feelings tend to be overwhelming like frustration, anger, or excitement and can shape your experience and thoughts of it.

 This is valuable to capture as thoughts and feelings change over time and therefore so do our memories of events.
 Capturing your immediate reaction, for example as written notes or as a voice recording, allows you to access it later.